Robust Group Synchronization via Cycle-Edge Message Passing: Introduction

 \subsection{Contribution of This Work}

 The following are the main contributions of this work:\\ \textbf{New insight into group synchronization:} We mathematically establish the relevance of cycle consistency information to the group synchronization problem (see Section~\ref{sec:reform}).\\ \textbf{Unified framework via message passing:} CEMP applies to any compact group.
 This is due to the careful incorporation of cycle consistency, which is a general property of groups.
-As later explained in Section~\ref{sec:compare}, our algorithm is different than all previous message passing approaches, and in particular, does not require assumptions on the underlying joint distributions. \\ \textbf{Strongest theory for adversarial Corruption:} We claim that CEMP is the first algorithm that is guaranteed to exactly recover group elements from adversarially corrupted group ratios under reasonable assumptions (see Section \ref{sec:determin}).
+As later explained in Section~\ref{sec:compare}, our algorithm is different from all previous message passing approaches, and in particular, does not require assumptions on the underlying joint distributions. \\ \textbf{Strongest theory for adversarial Corruption:} We claim that CEMP is the first algorithm that is guaranteed to exactly recover group elements from adversarially corrupted group ratios under reasonable assumptions (see Section \ref{sec:determin}).
 Previous guarantees for group synchronization assume very special generative models and often asymptotic scenarios and special groups.
-We are only aware of somewhat similar guarantees in \cite{ HandLV15, truncatedLS, LUDrecovery} , but for the different problem of camera location estimation.
-We claim that our theory is stronger since it only requires a constant uniform upper bound on the local corruption levels, whereas a similar upper bound in \cite{HandLV15, LUDrecovery} depends on $n$ and the sparsity of the graph.
-Moreover, our argument is much simpler than \cite{HandLV15, LUDrecovery} and we also need not assume the restrictive Erd\H{o}s-R\'{e}nyi model for generating the graph.
-While \cite{HandLV15, LUDrecovery} suggest a constructive solution and we only estimate the corruption levels, the guarantees of \cite{HandLV15, LUDrecovery} only hold for the noiseless case, and in this case correct estimation of corruption by our method is equivalent with correct solution of the group elements. \\ \textbf{Stability to noise:} We establish results for approximate recovery of CEMP in the presence of both adversarial corruption and noise (see Sections \ref{sec:bounded} and \ref{sec:subg}).
-For sub-Gaussian noise, we only require that the distribution of $d_\mathcal G(g_{ij}, g_{ij}^*)$ is independent and sub-Gaussian, unlike previous specific noise distribution assumptions of $g_{ij}$ \cite{deepti, AMP_compact}.
-For the case where $d_\mathcal G(g_{ij}, g_{ij}^*)$ is bounded for $ij\in E_g$, we state a deterministic perturbation result.\\ \textbf{Sharp recovery according to an information-theoretic bound:} We significantly improve our results when the corrupted edges in $E_b$ are generated by the Erd\H{o}s-R\'{e}nyi model and the corrupted group ratios are i.i.d.~sampled from the Haar measure on $\mathcal G$.
-In particular, with a certain choice of parameters, we guarantee exact recovery and fast convergence by CEMP as long as the problem in this setting is well-posed (in other words, as long as an information-theoretic bound holds).
+We are only aware of somewhat similar guarantees in \cite{HandLV15,truncatedLS,LUDrecovery}, but for the different problem of camera location estimation.
+We claim that our theory is stronger since it only requires a constant uniform upper bound on the local corruption levels, whereas a similar upper bound in \cite{HandLV15,LUDrecovery} depends on $n$ and the sparsity of the graph.
+Moreover, our argument is much simpler than \cite{HandLV15,LUDrecovery} and we also need not assume the restrictive Erd\H{o}s-R\'{e}nyi model for generating the graph.
+While \cite{HandLV15,LUDrecovery} suggest a constructive solution and we only estimate the corruption levels, the guarantees of \cite{HandLV15,LUDrecovery} only hold for the noiseless case, and in this case correct estimation of corruption by our method is equivalent with correct solution of the group elements. \\ \textbf{Stability to noise:} We establish results for approximate recovery of CEMP in the presence of both adversarial corruption and noise (see Sections \ref{sec:bounded} and \ref{sec:subg}).
+For sub-Gaussian noise, we only require that the distribution of $d_\mathcal G(g_{ij}, g_{ij}^*)$ is independent and sub-Gaussian, unlike previous specific noise distribution assumptions of $g_{ij}$ \cite{deepti,AMP_compact}.
+For the case where $d_\mathcal G(g_{ij}, g_{ij}^*)$ is bounded for $ij\in E_g$, we state a deterministic perturbation result.\\ \textbf{Recovery under uniform corruption}: When the edges in $G([n],E)$ are generated by the Erd\H{o}s-R\'{e}nyi model and the corrupted group ratios are i.i.d.~sampled from the Haar measure on $\mathcal G$, we can guarantee with high probability exact recovery and fast convergence by CEMP for any fixed corruption probability, $0 \leq q < 1$, and any edge connection probability, $0 < p \leq 1$, as long as the sample size is sufficiently large.
+Our analysis is not restricted anymore by a sufficiently small uniform upper bound on the local corruption levels.
+Using these results, we derive sample complexity bounds for CEMP with respect to common groups.
+We point at a gap between these bounds and the information-theoretic ones as well as ones for other algorithms.
+Nevertheless, to the best of our knowledge, there are no other results for continuous groups that hold for any $q < 1$.